sjackwu/DualFinder/README.md

 3b.
 Have another app running in addition to Finder, which is required for "select file" dialog

 Solution
-	• Use original Finder and use one of the following to change
+1. Use original Finder windows and use one of the following to change

 a. keyboard shortcut remap app
 b.
 Applescript in Automator
 c.
 Custom keyboard shortcuts of Finder menu items in System Preference